Cross-site Request Forgery

 _method = GET

-in a POST request form if possiblelax
+in a POST request form if possible

 is enforced by default (by the browser), these cookies only have Lax